The American Board of Anesthesiology requires a three year curriculum which consists of experience in:

 Weekend trauma and OB call- Friday & Saturday.
 Trauma call is both an exciting and rewarding opportunity at the only Level 1 Trauma Center in the State of Oklahoma.
 The experience of a wide variety of high acuity cases make trauma calls some of the best learning opportunities.
 The resident team will consist of 3 residents and an attending anesthesiologist.
 OB weekend call is very high pace as OU is the tertiary referral center for high risk OB patients.
 This will be covered by one resident and one attending anesthesiologist.
 You will feel comfortable taking care of any and all OB emergencies on completion of your residency.

 Pediatric Anesthesia call- Pediatric anesthesia is 24 hour home call with a guaranteed post call day.
 Fortunately, after the cases conclude for the day, call is then taken from home.
 This will be covered mostly by on-service residents during the week.
 Again, call at our Level I pediatric hospital can be very high intensity and can range from foreign body removals to emergent cardiac cases.
 This is a great opportunity to spend one-on-one time learning from a pediatric fellowship trained faculty member.
 When not on a night float month, residents average 1-3 sixteen hour weekend calls per month, depending on level of training.

 Liver call -is taken in 24 hour shifts.
 Our liver transplant numbers have been increasing yearly and provide a huge educational benefit.
 A great perk of liver call is that you are compensated just for being available for your call .
-If a liver transplant occurs between 5pm and 7am, plus weekends, you are compensated per hour for the duration of the case.
+If a liver transplant occurs between 5pm and 7am, plus weekends, you are compensated per hour.